noone-m/noone-m.github.io/blog.md

 I think I was a bit too harsh about LinkedIn earlier in my blog.
 There are actually many great people on the platform who genuinely provide valuable content.
 [Here’s the entry I’m referring to.](/blog#linkedin-opinion)

+**Sat, Dec 14 2025 7:15 PM**

+Today, I'll start reading `Deep Learning: Foundations and Concepts Book by Christopher M. Bishop • Hugh Bishop` It is a big book with 656 pages, so I expect I wil finishe the book within `120 days`.